• Skip to primary navigation

 For centuries God was pleased to communicate directly with His people, whether in the garden with Adam and Eve or at the worksite with Noah.
 God spoke with Abraham, Isaac, and Jacob.
 When God called Moses to lead the people of Israel out of Egypt, He spoke from the burning bush.

-After Moses led the people into the wilderness and they defeated the Amalekites, God instructed Moses to write down an account of the events as well as God’s promise to eventually destroy this enemy (Exodus 17:14).
+After Moses led the people into the wilderness and they defeated the Amalekites, God instructed Moses to record an account of the events as well as God’s promise to eventually destroy this enemy (Exodus 17:14).
 God’s instruction to Moses suggests that he might have already been writing down a record.
-If not, he apparently started at this point to write as God directed him.
+If not, he seemingly started at this point as God directed him to write.

-When Moses and the Israelites reached Mount Sinai, God spoke to them directly from the mountain, causing terror among the Israelites.
+When Moses and the Israelites reached Mount Sinai, God spoke to them directly, causing terror among the Israelites.
 They were overwhelmed with fear as God spoke to them from the mountain in an awesome display of His power.
 Moses attempted to calm the people by telling them that God only wanted to instill a deep fear and reverence that would guard them from sinning against Him (Exodus 20:20-21).

 Then Moses wrote down God’s instructions for the sake of the people.
 When he read it to them, they affirmed their commitment to live in obedience to what they heard.
-In Exodus 24:7, we read: “Then he took the Book of the Covenant and read it to the people, who replied, “All that the LORD has spoken we will do, and we will be obedient.
-(ESV)”
+In Exodus 24:7, we read: “Then he took the Book of the Covenant and read it to the people, who replied, ‘All that the LORD has spoken we will do, and we will be obedient.'”

 Paul asserts that the Scriptures, as God’s Word, are for all of God’s people, even those living at the end of the age.